lakras/bio-helper-scripts/README.md

    _Usage: `perl estimate_allele_lineages.pl [lineage genomes aligned to reference] [consensus genomes aligned to reference] [optional list of heterozygosity tables] [optional list of read depth files] [1 to print columns for each lineage, 0 to print columns for consensus and minor alleles] > [output table path]`_

+- [`annotate_heterozygosity_tables_with_estimated_lineages.pl`](/lineages/annotate_heterozygosity_tables_with_estimated_lineages.pl): Annotates input heterozygosity tables with lineage consistent with minor and consensus-level alleles at lineage-defining positions: positions at which the aligned lineage sequences have non-identical unambiguous (A, T, C, or G) bases.
+Adds columns for each pair of lineages.
+Adds a header line.
+Outputs to one file per heterozygosity table or all together.

+   _Usage: `perl annotate_heterozygosity_tables_with_estimated_lineages.pl [lineage genomes aligned to reference] [list of heterozygosity tables] [1 to print each heterozygosity table separately, 0 to print all tables to console] > [output table path]`_

 ## FASTA file processing ([`fasta`](/fasta))
 - [`summarize_fasta_sequences.pl`](/fasta/summarize_fasta_sequences.pl): Summarizes sequences in fasta file.
 Produces table with, for each sequence: number bases, number unambiguous bases, A+T count, C+G count, number Ns, number gaps, number As, number Ts, number Cs, number Gs, and counts for any other [bases](https://en.wikipedia.org/wiki/Nucleic_acid_notation) that appear.